-Diphenylmethane derivatives: These are similar to anthraquinones and can help people who are experiencing temporary constipation.
+- Diphenylmethane derivatives: These are similar to anthraquinones and can help people experiencing temporary constipation.
 Types include bisacodyl.

 In addition to finding effective treatments, it is important to have the support of people who understand the experience of living with ulcerative colitis.

 IBD Healthline is a free app for people who have received a diagnosis of ulcerative colitis.
 The app is available on the App Store and Google Play.
 Download it here.

 Conditions other than ulcerative colitis that may cause constipation include:

 Experts do not know why IBS happens, but it does not appear to involve an immune system response.